cricklandia/AstroPitch-SwiftUI/README.md

 # AstroPitch-SwiftUI
-This is an attempt at the app using SwiftUI.
-We've already tried UIKit.
+This is an attempt at the app using SwiftUI and AVFoundation.
+We've already tried UIKit to implement the idea.